 Gaming on an Android device is going to get a lot faster with the company’s new “play as you download” feature.
 Announced during the Google Games Developers Conference, Android phone gamers will be able to start a game while it’s being downloaded, much like you can do on some consoles.

-While Android 12 starts hitting Pixel phones, Google has already announced Android 12L, its follow-up.
+While Android 12 keeps rolling out to more and more Android phones, Google has also released Android 12L, its follow-up to Pixel phones from the Pixel 3a and newer, with plans for it to hit foldables and tablets later in the year.
 The company’s primary focus with this version of Android is to revamp the OS for larger-screened interfaces (hence the L designation).
 A deep dive into Android’s past reveals that Google’s latest effort with this was in Android 3.0 Honeycomb, which is ancient history at this point.
 Since then, Android has generally resorted to simply being a blown-up version of the phone UI when used on tablets and foldables.
 It’s not an optimized experience, and it’s since held Android tablets back in terms of usability.

 Google has brought changes to Android in this release, including a new dock that resembles the Chrome OS tablet interface, as well as Samsung’s One UI and Apple’s iPadOS.
 A newly optimized lock screen, notifications center, and settings app hint at other changes being made to acclimate Android to larger screens and foldables.
 Google has, in recent years, pushed for Android apps to take account of larger devices, but this is the first time the company is revamping its OS with that goal in mind.
 Android 12L experiences will also make their way to Chromebooks in the form of app optimization.

 With foldables like the Galaxy Z Fold 3 and Surface Duo 2 taking different approaches to the foldable software, it’s good that Google steps in to standardize the experience and provide a solid base for Android devices going forward.
-Android 12L will also make its way down to phones as well with a beta for Pixels opening up by the end of the year.
-The changes there are likely going to be all in the back end, but Google will be adding Material You Dynamic Color to AOSP with 12L, allowing rival Android device manufacturers to bring the same color-theming support Google’s Pixels have to their own devices.
+Android 12L will also make its way down to more Android phones through the year.
+The changes there are likely going to be all in the back end, but Google will be adding Material You Dynamic Color to AOSP with 12L, allowing other Android phone manufacturers to bring the same color-theming support Google’s Pixels have to their own devices.